CTSRD-CHERI/cheri-exercises/src/introduction/README.md

 **Skills development exercises** are intended to take 1-2 hours each, and ask you to build and perform minor modifications to simple C/C++ programs.
-These exercises facilitate building skills such as compiling, executing, and debugging programs with both CHERI enabled and default ISAs, as well as to build basic understanding of CHERI C/C++ properties.
+These exercises facilitate building skills such as compiling, executing, and debugging programs with both CHERI-enabled and default ISAs, as well as to build basic understanding of CHERI C/C++ properties.
 We highlight some key edge cases in CHERI, including the effects of bounds imprecision, subobject bounds, weaker temporal